Nathaniel Lubell: Fencing career

 He fenced for the City College of New York, graduating in 1936, and Lubell was inducted into the CCNY Athletic Hall of Fame in 1969.

 Lubell won the United States Foil Fencing Championship in 1948, fencing for the Fencers Club of New York.
 He also helped the Fencers Club win the team foil in 1949-51, 1953, and 1955-56 at the Amateur Fencers League of America (AFLA) Championships.

 At the 1951 Pan American Games, Lubell won the bronze medal in individual foil, team gold medals in foil and saber, and the silver medal in team epee.
 The entire USA Foil Fencing Team at the 1956 Olympics was Jewish, with the other Jewish fencers being Daniel Bukantz, Albert Axelrod, Harold Goldsmith, and Byron Krieger.

 Lubell competed for the United States in foil at the 1948 Summer Olympics in London, the 1952 Summer Olympics in Helsinki, and the 1956 Summer Olympics in Melbourne.

-He coached fencing at West Point from 1962-66.
+He coached fencing at West Point from 1962 until 1966.
 Lubell served as President of The New York Fencers Club during the 1970s.

-Artist career

-Lubell was also a courtroom artist at the Nuremberg Trials, and later designed 15 US postage stamps.